nantesgi/Vue-JS-2-O-Guia-Completo-incl.-Vue-Router-Vuex/README.md

 <img src="ProjetoTarefas.png">

 <h3>Stock Trader</h3>
 The idea is an application that simulates trading and stock queries, you have a balance and can choose to buy or sell them.
-The moment you click on "Finalizar dia" it goes add or subtract over the value of the action so that this action can fluctuate in a random way.<br>
+The moment you click on "Finalizar dia" it goes add or subtract over the value of the actions so that these actions can fluctuate in a random way.<br>
 <br>
 <img src="ProjetoAcoes.png">